bschappa/diabetes/README.md

 dictionary.

-'has_pcp' is a simplification of the 'medical_home' variable.
+'has_pcp' is a simplification of the 'medical_home' variable, which it replaces.
 It is not particularly important which specific clinic that a participant goes for their primary care, but rather that they *do* have a primary care provider with whom they can follow up regularly over time.
 Emergency rooms are acute care providers, and not primary care